mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 result in the `<ExampleModal/>` component being split from the main bundle if you enable route splitting.
-In order to get that working we'll have to dig a little deeper, but the `packageRules` approach is a good way to unblock a project from using a fully enabled Embroider with addons that do not yet have full Embroider support.
+In order to get that working we'll have to dig a little deeper, but the `packageRules` approach is a good way to unblock a project from using a fully enabled Embroider with addons that do not have full Embroider support.

 ## Updating your addon or dynamically invoked components to be Embroider Optimized

-In order to let Embroider know how to handle our dynamic modal component we need to use the `ensure-safe-component` helper that Embroider provides.
+In order to let Embroider know how to handle our dynamic modal component, we need to use the `ensure-safe-component` helper that Embroider provides.
 This helper will turn a component class into a component definition that can be invoked in the template.
-If just the name of a component is passed it will use the old curly component resolver to get the component definition but also throw a deprecation warning that you'll need to pass the component class when using Embroider.
-For comprehensive documentation see the [Replacing the Component Helper](https://github.com/embroider-build/embroider/blob/5fd49b50dd82bf7ceb6adeefa12efc2b85f92cd2/REPLACING-COMPONENT-HELPER.md) documentation.
+If just the name of a component is passed, it will use the old curly component resolver to get the component definition, but also throw a deprecation warning that you'll need to pass the component class when using Embroider.
+For comprehensive documentation see:
+[Replacing the Component Helper](https://github.com/embroider-build/embroider/blob/5fd49b50dd82bf7ceb6adeefa12efc2b85f92cd2/REPLACING-COMPONENT-HELPER.md)

 In ember-promise-modals dynamic modal components are internally invoked with the component helper as follows: